Pylons/pyramid/docs/style-guide.rst

             # This is Python code
             pass

 The above code renders as follows.
-As you can see, ``lineno-start`` is not altogether meaningful.
+As you can see, ``lineno-start`` is not altogether accurate.

 .. code-block:: python
     :lineno-start: 2